 Dunbar is internationally famous as the birthplace of John Muir, who founded National Parks in the USA.
 John Muir's Birthplace in Dunbar High Street is an excellent (and free) small museum devoted to him.
 Two miles south of Dunbar, on the inland side of the A1, is the Doon Hill Dark Age Settlement.
 Not far away from it is the village of Spott, complete with the attractive Spott Parish Church.

 A little inland is East Fortune Airfield.
 Here you find Scotland's National Museum of Flight.
-Each July this hosts the East Fortune Airshow.
+Each July this hosts Scotland's National Airshow.
 Close by is Athelstaneford, birthplace of the Saltire, Scotland's flag, celebrated by the Flag Heritage Centre in the grounds of Athelstaneford Parish Kirk.
 On minor roads near East Linton, are Preston Mill & Phantassie Doocot and Hailes Castle.
 Towering over this part of East Lothian is Traprain Law.
-A little to the south east of Traprain Law is Whittingehame Church.
+A little to the south-east of Traprain Law is Whittingehame Church.

 North Berwick itself combines an attractive beach and harbour with an interesting town, all overlooked by the towering North Berwick Law, a 187m or 613ft lump of volcanic rock visible for many miles.
 Offshore is what looks like its sea-bound twin, Bass Rock, home to an important seabird sanctuary that can be viewed from the excellent Scottish Seabird Centre close to North Berwick's harbour.
 Also nearby are the remains of St Andrew's Old Kirk, much of which was swept into the sea in 1656.
 In the centre of the town is the slightly more recent but still ruinous Parish Kirk.
 Among the active churches in North Berwick is the internally beautiful St Baldred's.